tomography/tomocupy/docs/source/install.rst

 Installation and test
 =====================

 Tomocupy works in NVidia GPUs of compute capability 6.0 and higher.
-To run tomocupy the system should have an nvidia driver installed (https://developer.nvidia.com/cuda-downloads).
+To run tomocupy the system should have an `nvidia driver installed <https://developer.nvidia.com/cuda-downloads>`_.
 Cuda Toolkit is not necessary.
-Run 'nvidia-smi' to check whether the driver is installed.
-For check compute capability of the GPU, see http://mylifeismymessage.net/find-the-compute-capability-of-your-nvidia-graphics-card-gpu/.
+Run ``nvidia-smi`` to check whether the driver is installed.
+For check compute capability of the GPU, see `this document <http://mylifeismymessage.net/find-the-compute-capability-of-your-nvidia-graphics-card-gpu/>`_.

 1. Add conda-forge to anaconda channels